Why is Skype Launching Free Wi-Fi in Britain?

 USF AND FLAT RATE PRICING PLAN (PART 2)

-Local calls and interstate calls now cost the same amount of money.
+Local calls and interstate calls now cost the same amount of money and get tallied together in the same column.
 And that’s to say nothing of the various other simplified payment plans that really mess with the idea of the USF’s tax plan.
 How can you accurately tax interstate communication if it’s included within an unlimited calling plan?
 How much of the cost of an unlimited calling plan’s price goes towards providing interstate communication?

 USF and Flat-Rate Pricing Plan (Part 1)